Analysis: Narrator Point of View

 Nelly is Lockwood's inside source of information, though, as he can only directly report what he witnesses in the present time—beginning in 1801, the year before Heathcliff dies.
 So, Nelly is telling Lockwood her version of the events, which then get filtered and recorded through his perspective.
-In cases where Nelly was not a witness to the events, she fills in the story with either someone else's eyewitness report to her, or she quotes a letter.
+In cases where Nelly was not a witness to the events, she fills in the story with either someone else's eyewitness report to her or with quotes from a letter.

-It's important to remember that both Nelly and Lockwood have their own interests, biases, likes and dislikes, so what we read is a highly biased account of the story of the Linton, Earnshaw, and Heathcliff families.
-With the exception of a few stretches in the novel, we are always receiving information through the double lens of these two characters, neither of whom is objective or detached.
+It's important to remember that both Nelly and Lockwood have their own interests, biases, likes, and dislikes.
+So what we read is a highly biased account of the story of the Linton, Earnshaw, and Heathcliff families.
+With the exception of a few stretches in the novel, we are always receiving information through the double lens of these two characters... neither of whom is objective or detached.

 We realize pretty quickly that Heathcliff is a lot of things, but a "capital fellow" isn't one of them, and it takes Lockwood a while to get the hint.
 Plus, remember how he thought he had a chance with Catherine Heathcliff?
-Right.
+Riiiight.

 I certainly esteem myself a steady, reasonable kind of body [...] not exactly from living among the hills and seeing one set of faces, and one series of actions [...] but I have undergone sharp discipline which has taught me wisdom; and then, I have read more books than you would fancy, Mr. Lockwood.
 You could not open a book in this library that I have not looked into.
 (8.86)

 Nelly wants Lockwood to know that she's not just some uneducated servant.
 But any time you have narrator who reads a lot, it's a red flag.
 By adding this detail, Brontë suggests that Nelly likes stories, or fiction, and possibly gets some of her ideas from books.
 We can tell she likes drama and symbolic detail, as when she tells the story of Heathcliff putting a piece of his hair in Catherine's locket.